 • Fit-out delays.
 Build a buffer into your timeline.
 If you absolutely must open on a specific date, tell your contractor the date is two weeks earlier.

 • Unexpected costs.
-Keep 15-20% contingency.
-You'll need it.
+Keep 15-20% contingency because you'll need it.

 The upside